Kidsgrove: History

 From the 18th century, Kidsgrove grew around coal mining, although the pits have now closed.
 Clough Hall Mansion in the town is now demolished.

 The engineer James Brindley cut the first Harecastle Tunnel on the Trent and Mersey Canal near the town; Thomas Telford cut the second.
 Kidsgrove also marks the southern extremity of the Macclesfield Canal.
 There is a legend regarding a headless ghost that is said to haunt the Harecastle Tunnel.
 The ghost is said to be that of a young woman who was murdered inside the tunnel.
 She is referred to as the "Kidsgrove Boggart".

 R.J.
 Mitchell, the designer of the Spitfire fighter aircraft, was born in Butt Lane, Kidsgrove.

 Kidsgrove was made an urban district in 1904 with the abolition of the Wolstanton Rural District, including the parishes of Kidsgrove and Newchapel.
 Talke, previously part of the Audley Urban District, was added in 1932.

 Kidsgrove is served by Kidsgrove railway station which was opened by the North Staffordshire Railway on 9 October 1848 as Harecastle, later becoming Kidsgrove Central.
 This railway station is still open as a junction (now Kidsgrove).
 However, there were two other stations on the closed loop line namely Kidsgrove Liverpool Road, opened 15 November 1875 and Market Street Halt, opened 1 July 1909.

 In 1975, kidnapping victim Lesley Whittle was kept in Bathpool Park, south of Kidsgrove, in an air ventilation shaft from a disused coal mine.
 She was kept in the shaft for several weeks, with a noose around her neck, and was hanged.
 Donald Neilson, the killer known as the "Black Panther," was later convicted of murdering her after repeated delays in getting the ransom.

-The town has a library, post office, health centre (just outside of the main town), bank and supermarket (Tesco, Lidl, Aldi).
+The town has a library, post office, health centre (just outside of the main town), and supermarkets (Tesco, Lidl, Aldi).
 Market Street has a Home Bargains, smaller shops and many fast food restaurants.
 Schools include The King's Church of England Academy, Kidsgrove Secondary School known more locally as Maryhill High School, Kidsgrove Primary School known more locally as Maryhill Primary School, St John's Catholic School and others.

 The town used to house the English Electric site on West Avenue, Nelson Industrial Estate.
 Over the years it went through various name changes: GEC, CEGELEC, Alstom, Converteam before finally General Electric.
 GE closed the Kidsgrove site in 2016 and the last remaining original building has since been demolished, leaving only the recently erected warehouse which is now under use of another company.